BenWashburn1457/seatrac_driver/README.md

     ID of the beacon that sent the response to send another ping to that beacon.

 Besides `SeatracDriver::on_message`, there are two other methods you can use to read a message from the beacon.
-`SeatracDriver::send_request` may be used of the message is a response to a command you sent.
+`SeatracDriver::send_request` may be used if the message is a response to a command you sent.
 You can also use `SeatracDriver::wait_for_message(CID_E msgId, T* data, int64_t timeout)`. `wait_for_message` returns true if the message was sucessfully recieved and false otherwise.
 It has three arguements: